-Solar for Students Program
+Solar for Students Program is Expanding

 Dominion Energy has partnered with The National Energy Education Development Project (NEED) for over three decades to offer curriculum and training to teachers and students.
 In 2015, Dominion Energy and NEED partnered to bring the Dominion Energy Solar for Students program to Virginia schools and STEM-related educational organizations.
 The program includes the installation of a photovoltaic (PV) system, hands-on solar kits and teacher training.
 To date, the program has supported a total of eighteen installations throughout Virginia.
 And for 2019-2020, we are pleased to expand the program to schools and educational non profit organizations in targeted areas of North Carolina and South Carolina.

 The program provides: